Skip to main content

 Gender and familial relationships

 The basic building block of any society is the family unit.
-It is no news that this unit has been under threat the world over, and Africans need to develop stronger family setups.
+It is no news that this unit has been under threat across the world, and Africans need to develop stronger family structures.
 Creatives have numerous stories to share based on identity borne out of family relationships.
-These stories are not only suitable for literary stimulation but also for cultural instruction on how we can take a leaf from these stories to build stronger family structures.
-The feelings of love, pain, loss, joy, grief etc are at the core of the human experience.
-I believe that highlighting them will help to not only instruct us but to also validate these experiences in us.
-I also consider a documentation of the thoughts and ideals of women and advocates of women’s rights to be of utmost importance.
+These stories are not only suitable for literary stimulation but also for cultural instruction, showing us how we can take a leaf from these stories to build stronger family structures.
+The feelings of love, pain, loss, joy, grief, and so on are at the core of the human experience.
+I believe that highlighting them will help not only to instruct us but also to validate these experiences within us.
+I also consider documentation of the thoughts and ideals of women and advocates for women’s rights to be of utmost importance.
 I think we have not properly explored these ideas from enough perspectives.
-Social issues such as gender dynamics in the home and workplace, gender based violence etc need more light shed upon them.
+Social issues such as gender dynamics in the home and workplace, gender-based violence, and related topics need more light shed upon them.

-From time to time, specific social issues will come to the fore and will need intense creative engagement as a response.
-Nina Simone opines that ‘it is the responsibility of artists to reflect the times’ and I think this is very important.
-A good example of this is the response of artists to the #MeToo and #BlackLivesMatter movements in the not too distant past, and the possible reactions of Nigerian artists to the current unrest due to fuel scarcity, currency scarcity etc in the country.
+From time to time, specific social issues come to the fore and require intense creative engagement as a response.
+Nina Simone opines that “it is the responsibility of artists to reflect the times,” and I think this is very important.
+A good example of this is the response of artists to the #MeToo and #BlackLivesMatter movements in the not-too-distant past, and the potential reactions of Nigerian artists to current unrest caused by fuel scarcity, currency scarcity, and other pressing challenges in the country.